slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'That’s the problem with putting others first: you’ve taught them you come second.'*

 <!--
+- healthy people will respect your boundaries boundaries is knowing what you want and what you don't want in a moment neighbours example: fence and steping in your flowers. we dont need to like everybody. dot. being nice is not being able to tolerate the other being upset with him niceness leads to passivity they don't rise to leadership positions the quality of friendship is not the best nice people take overresponsability for other's feelings and all? a nice person can't be angry -> then it manifest as depression, anxiety, health problems, passive agressiveness resentment is created when we say yes when we want to say no.

+That’s me.
+One of the best days of my life was the day I took the elevator down to freedom.
+It was the middle of the day.
+I walked out.
+No boxes.
+No handshakes.
+I left and played chess in Union Square.
+The same place I got my first client after starting my own company.

 you lifestlyle depends on your independence

 Once we’re bought, it’s hard to get out.
 While we all start out wanting more independence, we increasingly live lifestyles that make us dependent.